nordicenergy/ICO-Platform/Documentation/README.md

 # BitFinance - ICO/STO Platform

 The BitFinance ICO (Initial Coin Offering) Platform allows you to run a secure and flexible web-based application that enables buyers to purchase your tokens before the point of initial allocation.
-Your tokens are purchased (or earned) by buyers when they contribute in either BTC or STRAT while the ICO is live.
+Your tokens are purchased (or earned) by buyers when they contribute in ETH, EOS, BTC or BFN while the ICO/STOs is live.
 For more information on the workflow and the components involved with the ICO/STO Platform, please refer to the ICO/STO Platform Overview document.

 #

 #### Features of the ICO/STO Platform include:

-##### A highly customizable design, which enables you to ensure the ICO site conforms with your unique branding.
+##### - A highly customizable design, which enables you to ensure the ICO site conforms with your unique branding.

 The ability to accept funds in USD, BTC, STRAT and 50+ additional cryptocurrencies via Changelly, a service that enables ICO/STO contributors to pay in many digital currencies.